fsharp/fsharp.org/technical-groups/index.md

 Any F#-related group can be affiliated with the FSF, including both professional and open-source groups, and those associated with 3rd-party commercial technologies.

-The current affiliated discussion and working groups are:
+The current affiliated technical groups are:

  * F# Web Programming Group (contact Ryan Riley and Adam Granicz)
  * F# for Financial Programming (contact Natallie Balkevich)